Geography

 Research Facilitation

 Lucas Belury is a geographer, researcher, & facilitator working toward a sustainable and equitable world.
-His research focuses on racial justice, US-Mexico borderlands, and the power of geospatial data to challenge structural inequality.
+His research focuses on racial justice, the US-Mexico borderlands, and the power of geospatial data to challenge structural inequality.

 HIGHLIGHTED WORK